-The Western Australian Treasury Corporation (WATC) collects loan guarantee fees from State Government agencies and local government borrowers on behalf of the Treasurer in respect of monies lent by the WATC.
-The Treasurer charges these fees for providing an explicit government guarantee on liabilities incurred by WATC in raising loan funds.
+The Treasurer charges loan guarantee fees to State Government agencies and local government borrowers.
+This is in exchange for providing an explicit government guarantee on liabilities incurred by the Western Australian Treasury Corporation (WATC) in raising loan funds on behalf of those State agencies and local government borrowers.